wanjiasu/my-app/README.md

     - `orgId` → `VERCEL_ORG_ID` (Only in case you haven't added that before)

 ### Notes
-- Once everything is set up, simply run `git push`, and the deploy will automatically take place.
+- Once everything is set up, run `git push`, and the deployment will automatically occur.
-- Ensure you complete the setup for both the frontend and backend separately.
+- Please ensure you complete the setup for both the frontend and backend separately.
 - Refer to the [Vercel CLI Documentation](https://vercel.com/docs/cli) for more details.
 - You can find the project_id into the vercel web project settings.
 - You can find the organization_id into the vercel web organization settings.